What Every Photographer Should Know About Lenses

 Watch video lesson (16 mins) ↗

-Macro lenses are specialized lenses designed for close-up photography.
+Macro lenses are specialized lenses designed for photography.
 They have a high reproduction ratio and allow you to focus at close distances, capturing fine details of small objects, such as flowers, insects, and other tiny subjects.
-The finished will feature a subject at a greater than life-size.
+The finished photograph will feature a subject at a greater than life-size.

 A few key terms to know here: